-In this new series of work, the artist uses the traditional technique of egg tempera on wooden sheets, where color pigments are dissolved in egg yolk, used as a perfect binder medium due to its balanced fat and water content.
-Although tempera is usually associated with the Byzantine world, the Middle Age and the Renaissance, it has been used in art, along with encaustic, since the times of Ancient Egypt.
+In this new series of work, the artist uses the traditional technique of egg tempera on wooden panels.
+In this technique, pigments are dissolved into egg yolk, which acts as an ideal binder, with balanced fat and water content.
+Although tempera is associated with the Byzantine world, the Middle Ages and the Renaissance, it has, along with encaustic, been used since Antiquity in Egyptian art.

-In relation to previous pieces, the palette applied implies an increased variety of tones and chromatic complexity, and it is used to represent elements from nature like plants, branches, leaves or tree barks.
-Such figurative detail could relate to a renewed approach to the landscape tradition, even when the basic components of the gender, horizon and perspective, the fundamental and defining elements of the genre, are not present in these pieces.
+Compared to her previous works, the palette used by Rita Fischer increases the tonal variety and chromatic complexity of the pieces and is used to represent elements of nature: plants, branches, leaves or tree bark.
+These figurative details might be associated with a renewed approach to the landscape tradition, although the horizon and perspective, the fundamental and defining elements of the genre, are not present in these pieces.